ataiva-software/vertex/docs/getting-started/installation.md

 ## Prerequisites

-Before installing Eden DevOps Suite, ensure you have the following:
+Before installing Vertex DevOps Suite, ensure you have the following:

 - **Java 17 or higher** - Required for running services
 - **Docker and Docker Compose** - For containerized deployment